-- 57 We are concerned that, absent a list of minimum disclosure requirements, the proposed approach would expose preparers to second guessing.
-It would also and make review by auditors and enforcement by regulators more difficult.
-It may ultimately not lead to the intended changes and improvements to information relevance. - 58 Another aspect to consider are challenges from such an approach for the information technology systems.
+- Do you agree that the IASB only mandates the overall and specific objectives for each IFRS Standards or do you consider that the IASB should also mandate a list of minimum disclosure requirements necessary to meet the disclosure objectives? - 59 Another aspect to consider are challenges from such an approach for the information technology systems.
 Such systems are mainly developed for standardised information.
-To adjust the information systems of reporting entities to deliver entity-specific disclosure information might be costly and bear the risk of providing incorrect or unreliable information. - 59 In EFRAG's view, objectives must explain 'why' and 'for what purpose' specific disclosures have been introduced, thus fostering the exercise of judgement as to whether the disclosure is useful in the specific circumstances of an entity. - 60 EFRAG considers that a comprehensive field testing of the proposals will be necessary to better identify the operational challenges for preparers, enforcers and auditors.
-The purposes of such extensive field testing would be to: - (a) identify potential implementation and application concerns; - (b) determine whether there is a need for additional guidance; and - (c) estimate the costs and benefits of the proposals. - 61 In doing so, the IASB could assess the effects of recently issued IFRS Standards which contain objective-based disclosures together with lists of items of information to meet the objectives (such as IFRS 9 Financial Instruments, IFRS 15 Revenue from Contracts with Customer or IFRS 16 Leases).
-Although the disclosure requirements in these standards were not developed strictly using the proposed drafting guidance in the ED, there might be some similarities in the application and enforcement challenges. - 62 A key aspect to consider in reviewing the effects of the proposals is the question of their costs.
+To adjust the information systems of reporting entities to deliver entity-specific disclosure information might be costly and bear the risk of providing incorrect or unreliable information. - In EFRAG's view, objectives must explain 'why' and 'for what purpose' specific disclosures have been introduced, thus fostering the exercise of judgement as to whether the disclosure is useful in the specific circumstances of an entity. - 61 EFRAG considers that a comprehensive field testing of the proposals will be necessary to better identify the operational challenges for preparers, enforcers and auditors.
+The purposes of such extensive field testing would be to: - (a) identify potential implementation and application concerns; - (b) determine whether there is a need for additional guidance; and - (c) estimate the costs and benefits of the proposals. - 62 In doing so, the IASB could assess the effects of recently issued IFRS Standards which contain objective-based disclosures together with lists of items of information to meet the objectives (such as IFRS 9 Financial Instruments, IFRS 15 Revenue from Contracts with Customer or IFRS 16 Leases).
+Although the disclosure requirements in these standards were not developed strictly using the proposed

+- drafting guidance in the ED, there might be some similarities in the application and enforcement challenges. - The ED proposes a radical change to the way entities will provide disclosures.
+In order to get a better understanding of the possible impacts of the proposals, it is essential to test how they would impact the current practice.
+Therefore, it is necessary to involve various constituent groups affected by the proposals and hold outreach activities, including with preparers, users, auditors and enforcers.
+Outreach activities are also essential to identify implementation and application impacts as well as to identify any concerns with the general approach and the two selected standards.
+Given the need to involve various constituent groups and to have field-testing activities with preparers of different nature and size, EFRAG is concerned that the response period is too short to conduct proper field-testing activities. - A key aspect to consider in reviewing the effects of the proposals is the question of their costs.
 EFRAG considers that costs would inevitably be associated with the exercise of judgement based on the needs of users of financial statements rather than applying a checklist of disclosure requirements.
 For example, entities reporting quarterly, would have to assess which disclosures to provide for each reporting period.
 Incremental costs may include the need for increased involvement by senior management and increased audit costs relating to the application of judgement.
 After initial application, entities would need to continue to apply judgement as a significant number of judgements are likely to remain in subsequent periods.